 Occupational Therapy Assistant

 Leslie graduated with a Bachelor of Intercultural Studies Degree from the Ozark Christian College in 2010 and she graduated Ozarks Technical Community College in 2012 with an Associates of Applied Science in Occupational Therapy.
 At KULA, Leslie is known for her creativity and fun in therapy.
 She is passionate about fostering parent/child relationships because she feels each one is unique and it is important to embrace where they are at.
 When she isn’t working, she enjoys family, friends and coffee.
 She says that anytime these three come together, fun is sure to be had.
 Leslie volunteers with the Foster Care System of Northwest Arkansas.
 And, she supports Mwangaza International, a ministry to the people of the Democratic Republic of Congo.
+Leslie has been trained in the Learn to Play the NDT Way.

 Is Your Child On Track?